syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 {% endtabs %}

-You can download the entire source code of this demo for Xamarin.Android from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/StoryBoard_Support_SfPullToRefresh_iOS1723365924).
+You can download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/StoryBoard_Support_SfPullToRefresh_iOS1723365924).

-Refer this link to know the properties that can be configured via designer for SfPullToRefresh
+Refer to this link to know the properties that can be configured using story board for SfPullToRefresh.

 ### Adding SfPullToRefresh in Xamarin.iOS